atm8136/atm8136.github.io/_posts/2017-01-25-loadingViewsFromDocument.md

 ![gif](/img/20170125-copyViewsFromDocument.gif "Action")

 <s>**Edit: after some investigation, it was discovered that this simply copies the view types for now, stay tuned for a new solution.**</s>
-**Edit: I am proud to say hat this workflow can now copy the elements as well!
+**Edit: I am proud to say that this workflow can now copy the elements as well!
 See animation below of this new workflow.**

 * First I illustrate the views and elements in the host file, then I close it out **completely**.
 * Next, I create a new file to show the loading process.